 The tiny, three-“room” Free Spirit Spheres “hotel” definitely wins the award for the most unusual treehouse accommodations.
 These “suspended spherical treehouses” are actually large, wooden spheres each named — in true British Columbia fashion — with crunchy, Earth Mama names (Eryn, Even, and Melody).
 Instead of standing on a typical scaffolding of wood and steel, the spheres hang like giant pendulums from a network of cables.
 A stay here is equal parts terrifying and awesome.

 Inkaterra Reserva Amazonica Canopy Tree House (Peru)

 At the single Canopy Tree House at Inkaterra Reserva Amazonica, you’ll have the space among the treetops all to yourself.
-Connected to the main building of the Inkaterra resort by a quarter-mile long suspension bridge, the private tree house offers rustic luxury accommodations more than 90 feet above the forest floor.
-Like the main hotel space, the tree house maintains the local Ese-Eja design, including a thatched roof and hardwood floors.
-Houseguests have the privilege of butler service via walkie-talkie, a private nighttime canopy tour, and observing wildlife amongst the trees that isn’t otherwise visible below.
+Connected to the main building of the Inkaterra resort by a quarter-mile long suspension bridge, the private treehouse offers rustic luxury accommodations more than 70 feet above the forest floor.
+Like the main hotel space, the treehouse maintains the local Ese-Eja design, including a thatched roof and hardwood floors.
+House guests have the privilege of butler service via walkie-talkie, a private nighttime canopy tour, and observing unique wildlife among the trees that isn’t otherwise visible from below.